Sleep Apnea Treatment in NYC

 - Hearing problems

 Custom oral appliances support the jaw in a forward position to help maintain an open airway.
 They can help reduce or eliminate snoring and vastly improve sleep quality.
 Approximately 85% of adults with OSA are undiagnosed.
 Should you suffer from the aforementioned symptoms, or suspect that you have OSA, a consultation with an ear, nose, and throat (ENT) specialist is recommended.
-Please reach out to the Doctors Giglio with questions or concerns.
+Please reach out to our office with questions or concerns.

 Schedule an Appointment Today